SolderedElectronics/Inkplate-documentation/source/arduino.rst

     | Returns nothing.

 * **Description**:
-    | sets internal state of PORTA and PORTB registers.
+    | Sets internal state of PORTA and PORTB registers.
-    | MSB byte is for PORTB, LSB byte for PORTA
+    | MSB byte is for PORTB, LSB byte for PORTA.

 * **Example**:
     .. code-block:: c

-        uint16_t data = 0xFFFF;//to make all bits ones
+        uint16_t data = 0xFFFF; // To make all bits ones
         display.setPorts(data);